+Particulars 3-12 1-5 More Total

-Particulars 3-12 months 1-5 years More than 5 years Total
+months years than 5 years

 Trade Payable 40 - - 40

 Other Financial Liabilities 1,100 1,100

 Total 1,140 1,140

 Credit Risk

 Credit risk is the risk that a counter party will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Fund is exposed to credit risk from its investing activities including investments, trade receivables, loans, deposits with banks and other financial instruments.
 As at March 31, 2021, and As at March 31, 2020 the credit risk is considered low since substantial transactions of the Trust are with its subsidiary.